kirill-grouchnikov/aurora/docs/theming/painters/highlight.md

 If you wish to use the highlight painter of the current skin to provide additional custom painting in your application, call:

 * `AuroraSkin.painters` to retrieve the painters associated with the current skin.
-* `AuroraPainters.highlightFillPainter` to retrieve the highlight painter of the current skin.
+* `AuroraPainters.highlightSurfacePainter` to retrieve the highlight painter of the current skin.
-* `AuroraFillPainter.paintContourBackground()` to paint the background on the specific draw scope.
+* `AuroraSurfacePainter.paintSurface()` to paint the background on the specific draw scope.